jmettraux/aachen/src/pba__checks.md

 <!-- .comparison -->
 1d20 + _modifier_ ≥ `TC`

-Should the `TC`s be unavailalbe for a creature, the referee might default to a mean 10 or 11 or to any difficulty class they deem appropriate.
+Should the `TC`s be unavailable for a creature, the referee might default to a mean 10 or 11 or to any difficulty class they deem appropriate.

 ## advantage and disadvantage